icodesign/SwiftColor/README.md

-A Swift Extension for UIColor.
+A Swift Extension for UIColor supporting iOS and Mac.

 ## Installation